 Have you been told you may need a total joint replacement?
 A total shoulder replacement can limit a person's range of motion and ability to perform physically demanding tasks.
 They also restrict high-level pursuits such as martial arts, weightlifting and contact sports.
-The Arthrosurface Shoulder HemiCAP[®] implants and OVO[®] Stemless Total Shoulder family of implants consist of a cap and screw that allow the surgeon to restore only the damaged area of the joint without removing excessive bone and tissue.
+The Arthrosurface Shoulder HemiCAP[®] implants consist of a cap and screw that allow the surgeon to restore only the damaged area of the joint without removing excessive bone and tissue.
 Your natural anatomy is preserved, allowing you to resume an active lifestyle without pain.